aosasona/stripr/README.md

 make build-auto
 ```

 The `build-release` will build the binary for your current OS and architecture and place it in the `release` directory and `build-auto` will do the same but place it in the build directory with a sub-folder named after your OS and architecture.
-By default, the `build` folder is ignored by git but you can build for all platforms by running the following command:
+By default, the `build` folder is set to ignored by git for this project but you can build for **ALL** platforms locally by running the following command:

 ```bash
 make build-all